0x7a6d73636f65/status/content/issues/2023-12-10-escape-issues.md

 *Monitoring* - A fix has been put in-place.
 Some application servers were inaccessible and causing timeouts.

-*Investigating* - The Escape mainenance window is still in affect, however, some users are reporting intermittent issues.
+*Investigating* - The Escape maintenance window is still in affect, however, some users are reporting intermittent issues.